RetroDECK/ES-DE/INSTALL-DEV.md

 **DebugSkipInputLogging**

 Enabling this will skip all input event logging (button and key presses).
+Default value is false.

+**DebugSkipMissingThemeFiles**

+Enabling this will skip all debug messages about missing files when loading a theme set.
+Default value is false.

+**DebugSkipMissingThemeFilesCustomCollections**

+Enabling this will skip all debug messages about missing files specifically for custom collections when loading a theme set.
+Note that DebugSkipMissingThemeFiles takes precedence, so if that setting is set to true then the DebugSkipMissingThemeFilesCustomCollections setting will be ignored.
+Default value is true.

 **LottieMaxFileCache**